Last Updated: March 18, 2023

 Recognize the symptoms

-If you’re experiencing immediate pain, an inflamed cornea, or an aversion to light, see your doctor of optometry right away.
+If you’re experiencing immediate pain, an inflamed cornea, or an aversion to light, see your optometrist right away.